 (fyi-my first time visiting Vatican City in Rome was ten years ago so please excuse the quality of some of the photographs)

-My first opportunity for visiting Vatican City in Rome came in 2005 when my friends and I planned an 8 day multi-city tour of Italy which included visiting Vatican City.
-We were fortunate in that our tour guide had arranged our tickets in advance.
+My first opportunity for visiting Vatican City in Rome came in 2005 when my friends and I planned an 8 day multi-city tour of Italy which included visiting Vatican City through Vatican tours.
+We were fortunate in that our Vatican tours guide had arranged our tickets in advance.
 I remember the wait outside the Vatican walls still being long but we were filled with anticipation and excitement!
 Once inside we saw massive crowds of people in St. Peter’s square.
-There were several other tour guides leading groups while holding different colored umbrellas.
-Visiting Vatican City tip: pay attention and stick with your group and tour guide or you will have a very difficult them finding them in Vatican City!
+There were several other Vatican tours, the guides leading groups while holding different colored umbrellas.
+Visiting Vatican City tip: pay attention to Vatican tours and stick with your group and guide or you will have a very difficult them finding them in Vatican City!

 St. Peter’s square is a large common area filled with gift shops, food vendors and yes tourists!
 I was also struck by the Obelisk at the center of the square.
 It was transported to Rome from Egypt in 37 A.D.!
 It is the location of the crucifixion of St. Peter and the ball on the top of the obelisk is said to contain pieces of the True Cross and ashes of Julius Caesar.

 Once inside Vatican City we were escorted into St. Peter’s Basilica.
+Most (if not all) Vatican tours include a stop at the Basilica.
 The Basilica is filled with religious sculptures and works of art.
 My favorite was the “Pieta” by Michelangelo.
 The Renaissance sculpture who is also responsible for the “David” statue found in Florence.
 He was also responsible for the design of the dome of the basilica.
 The Pieta is made of marble and depicts Jesus Christ lying in the lap of the Virgin Mary after the crucifixion.

 While visiting Vatican City we were led down elaborated decorated hallways and stairwells of the Vatican museums before finally entering the Sistine Chapel.
 The Sistine Chapel’s ceiling was painted by Michelangelo and I wish I had pictures to show you but they were not allowed! (see below).
 The ceiling contains scenes depicting God’s creation of the World, God’s relationship with Mankind and Mankind’s Fall from God’s Grace.

 Last fall I had the opportunity to visit Rome again while on a Mediterranean Cruise.
-Visiting Vatican City was an excursion option and I was so happy to return almost 10 years later.
-Although we did not have advance tickets to enter St. Peter’s Basilica or the Sistine Chapel (and the line to enter was very long!), I did enjoy the tour guide reminding me of the incredible history of St. Peter’s square and the buildings that are included within.
+Visiting Vatican City was an excursion option (this is a different way to find Vatican tours) and I was so happy to return almost 10 years later.
+Although we did not have advance tickets to enter St. Peter’s Basilica or the Sistine Chapel (and the line to enter was very long!), I did enjoy the Vatican tours’ reminding me of the incredible history of St. Peter’s square and the buildings that are included within.
 Be sure to visit the gift shops, eat some gelato and bask in all its glory.

-Here are a few other tips for visiting Vatican City in Rome.
+Here are a few other tips for visiting Vatican City in Rome on your own Vatican tours.

 - St. Peter’s Basilica is closed on Wednesday mornings for papal audiences.